SiLab-Bonn/basil/docs/examples.rst

 .. image:: _static/spi_example_timing.png

-A workin example can be seen in tests/test_SimSpi.py.
+A working example can be seen in tests/test_SimSpi.py.

 gpio
 -------